MarcoAAlmeida/strudel/CONTRIBUTING.md

 Pull requests welcome!
 Consider starting with discussion or proof-of-concept first, rather than do loads of work on something and then find it doesn't fit the collective goals of the project, or something like that.

+At the time of writing we have a PR backlog, and generally prioritise bugfixes and contributions that have arisen through community discussion.

 ### AI/LLM policy

-Strudel is a project handmade by humans, with a lot of thought and nuance.
-We are still developing our response to the onslaught of LLM technology.
+Strudel is a project handmade by humans, with thought and nuance.

-If you have used LLMs (so called 'AI'), please make that clear in the pull request.
-If code is LLM-generated/isn't your own work, then the PR will not be merged, for practical and legal reasons.
+If you have used LLMs (so called 'AI'), please detail that in the pull request.
+We are still developing our response to the onslaught of LLM technology, but for practical and legal reasons are currently not accepting wholly LLM-generated code.
+We are also not accepting PRs that add LLM features to strudel itself.

 There are #llm-chat and #llm-share channels on our discord.
 Please do not discuss or share LLM-related things outside of those channels.